 Step 4) Attend an information session

 Attend a Health Informatics information session.
 These information sessions will be held from January through March of each year for admissions to the fall term of that year.
-Dates of the 2014 information sessions will be posted at the start of fall term 2013.
+Dates of the 2015 information sessions will be posted during the fall term 2014.

 Step 5) Submit an application